-David Shechtman is chair of the Business Tax Team in the Corporate & Securities Practice Group.
-His practice includes a wide range of federal, state and local tax matters, including tax aspects of mergers, acquisitions and recapitalizations; S corporations and partnerships; and administrative appeals of federal, state and local tax controversies.
+David Shechtman assists clients with a wide range of federal, state and local tax matters, including tax aspects of mergers, acquisitions and recapitalizations; S corporations and partnerships; and administrative appeals of federal, state and local tax controversies.
 He has developed a national practice in the area of like-kind exchanges of real estate and other assets.
-In his capacity as counsel to taxpayers and various exchange intermediaries, David has structured and documented hundreds of like-kind exchange transactions for major oil and gas, telecommunications and railroad companies, as well as REITs and smaller real estate owners.
+In his capacity as counsel to taxpayers and various exchange intermediaries, David has structured and documented hundreds of like-kind exchange transactions for major oil and gas, telecommunications and transportation companies, as well as REITs and smaller real estate owners.
+His forms of exchange documents are widely-used in the industry, and he has served as an expert witness in several lawsuits involving like-kind exchange issues.